2021 Lexus NX 300h Prices, Reviews, and Pictures | Edmunds

 Which 2021 Lexus NX 300hs are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2021 Lexus NX 300h for sale near.
+There are currently 2 new 2021 NX 300hs listed for sale in your area, with list prices as low as $48,820 and mileage as low as 0 miles.
 Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
 Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2021 Lexus NX 300h.

 Can't find a new 2021 Lexus NX 300hs you want in your area?
 Consider a broader search.